-A good bowl of white rice, covered with picadillo, and a perfectly runny egg on top is arguably one of my most favorite bites on the planet.
-It’s become a Sunday staple in our house.
+Nothing beats Abuela’s Picadillo.
+I would say that a good bowl of white rice, covered with picadillo, and a perfectly runny egg on top is arguably one of my most favorite bites on the planet.
+It’s the reason it has become a Sunday staple in our house.

 - 1½ ground beef (good quality chuck 80/20 or ground round 90/10)

 - 1 large yellow onion, finely chopped (about 2 cups)

 - 1 red pepper, finely chopped

 - ½ cup of tomato sauce

 - 1/3 cup pimento stuffed Spanish olives with 1 tablespoon brine from jar